-- Ensuring that the Council has appropriate resources, on an ongoing basis, to fund its statutory duties and appropriate discretionary services while continuing to keep Council Tax low. - Ensuring the Council adopts a modern approach to the delivery of its services and that they are efficient, effective and fit for purpose.
+- Ensuring that the Council has appropriate resources, on an ongoing basis, to fund its statutory duties and appropriate discretionary services. - Ensuring the Council adopts a modern approach to the delivery of its services and that they are efficient, effective and fit for purpose.